avnet-iotconnect/iotc-python-examples/STM32MP135F-DK2_Demo/README.md

 * To complete the setup process:
    * Connect the ethernet port of your board to your internet router using an ethernet cable.
    * Connect a USB mouse and keyboard to the board using 2 of the 4 onboard USB ports.
-   * Optionally, you may connect the board to an external monitor using the HMDI port.

 ## Step 6: Gather Files and Set Up Software
 * Open a terminal window and run these commands in this order: